-- 22. In coming to its preferred approach consideration has been given to the options set out below: - a.
+- 24. In coming to its preferred approach consideration has been given to the options set out below: - a.
 Do nothing. - b.
 A programme of refurbishment and/or remodelling of the existing homes. - c.
 A programme of rebuilding of homes on existing sites. - d.
-Provide the places in replacement care homes, the development and/or running of which is undertaken directly by Central Bedfordshire Council (as opposed to other organisations). - 23.
+Provide the places in replacement care homes, the development and/or running of which is undertaken directly by Central Bedfordshire Council (as opposed to other organisations). - 25.
 There are a number of reasons why the 'do nothing' option is not recommended at this time: - a.
 The continued provision of care in homes that do not meet modern standards would mean that older people who currently use our homes and those who use them in the future would have a poorer quality of life than otherwise. - b.
 The existing buildings would need significant investment to extend their useful lives by more than a few years. - c.
-In the Council's role of managing the market it may be problematic for the Council to seek to improve standards elsewhere in the market if it had taken the decision not to improve its own services. - d.
+In the Council's role of managing the market it may be problematic for the Council to seek to improve standards elsewhere in the market if it had taken the decision not to improve its own services.

+- d.
 It would represent a missed opportunity when new care homes are being built and there is capacity within the market to provide alterative placements to residents in the seven homes.
-When this opportunity arises it will not remain indefinitely. - 24.
+When this opportunity arises it will not remain indefinitely. - 26.
 The Council has explored options for adaptation to meet the current standards and concluded that in none of the homes would this be a preferred solution as: - a.
 Refurbishment or remodelling to meet the current standards would result in a reduction in capacity of the homes which would mean that it would not be a complete solution and would also impact on the economic viability of the homes. - b.
-Refurbishment and remodelling could prove just as disruptive to residents as reprovision.

-- 25. The Council has explored the option of rebuilding homes on the existing sites concluded that in none of the homes would this be a preferred solution as: - a.
+Refurbishment and remodelling could prove just as disruptive to residents as reprovision. - 27.
+The Council has explored the option of rebuilding homes on the existing sites concluded that in none of the homes would this be a preferred solution as: - a.
 Some of the sites are not large enough to accommodate a home to modern standards. - b.
 Rebuilding on site would in most cases require the closure of a home and the transfer of residents to allow for demolition and rebuilding. - c.
-One or two homes may have enough space on the site for a building to be contracted whilst residents remained 'in situ' but the noise and mess caused by construction would be disruptive and the outcome may be a building that is not well located within its site. - 26.
-An alternative to being 'market-lead' is the Council itself funding and delivering the reprovision, albeit on different sites to the current homes.
-This option is not favoured at this stage as the independent market appears to be in the position to deliver new care homes without direct intervention or subsidy by the Council. - 27.
+One or two homes may have enough space on the site for a building to be contracted whilst residents remained 'in situ' but the noise and disturbance caused by construction would be disruptive and the outcome may be a building that is not well located within its site. - 28.
+An alternative to being 'market-led' is the Council itself funding and delivering the reprovision, albeit on different sites to the current homes.
+This option is not favoured in the circumstances where the independent sector is able to deliver new care homes without direct intervention or subsidy by the Council.
+In the circumstances where this is not happening at the pace desired by the Council then it will consider a degree of intervention necessary to secure a solution.
+As has already been mentioned, this intervention could include the acquisition of one or more sites for new care homes. - 29.
 Whilst these options are not considered to be preferred as an approach to the homes as a whole, at the point where the reprovision of a specific home is being consulted on, these and any other appropriate options will need to be further reviewed and analysed as part of the consultation process.